AGoetzDev/MusicByMood/README.md

 Technologies used: Spring boot, Angular JS, DL4J

+Test it live at: http://music-by-mood.herokuapp.com

 # Setup
-A postgresql database is required, as well as a soundcloud key.
-The login information for the database and the soundcloud key ned to be added to the application.yml file.
+A postgresql database is required, as well as a soundcloud api key.
+The login information for the database and the soundcloud api key ned to be added to the application.yml file.